 My teaching philosophy is to provide meaningful, relevant, and relatable learning experiences; to use an inquiry-based approach that values and rewards curiosity; and to help students learn how to learn — to help them develop the skills that support and encourage lifelong learning.

 I want to create the kind of classroom community in which students respect each other, feel safe to be who they are, gain the confidence to develop and express their ideas, and feel supported and encouraged enough that they are willing to accept academic challenges that take them outside their comfort zone.

 My primary objectives when teaching history are: 1) to teach my students to look for and make connections.
-I want them to learn to develop and articulate a clear and coherent historical narrative: to make connections between events, people, and institutions, and to understand the forces of cause-and-effect, perspective and change-over-time; and 2) to help students develop a sense of historical empathy: to connect with their subjects, to understand that history is not just the study of what happened but also the study of how and why it happened and of how people understood, explained, and lived with what happened.
+I want them to learn to develop and articulate a clear and coherent historical narrative: to make connections between events, people, and institutions, and to understand the forces of cause-and-effect, perspective and change over time; and 2) to help students develop a sense of historical empathy: to connect with their subjects, to understand that history is not just the study of what happened but also the study of how and why it happened and of how people understood, explained, and lived with what happened.

-As a teacher
+As a Teacher

-I want to build a strong rapport and sense of mutual respect and trust with my students.
+I want to build a strong rapport and a sense of mutual respect and trust with my students.

-I want to take a subject area that many—if not most—students view as a requirement, and turn it into an area of genuine interest.
+I want to take a subject area that many, if not most students view as a requirement, and turn it into an area of genuine interest.

 I want to help students develop a contextual, holistic understanding of history/social science, rather than just memorizing and regurgitating isolated facts.
-I feel that it's important for students to understand how each aspect of history fits into the bigger picture; how events and people connect to and impact the world around them.
+I feel that it's crucial for students to understand how each aspect of history fits into the bigger picture; how events and people connect to and impact the world around them.

 I want to plan my curriculum in such a way that I spend less time on one-sided lectures and more time guiding students in open-ended, collaborative discussions and facilitating their learning through student-led, project-based learning.